 I was diagnosed with Acromegaly in October of 2010.
 My condition, like many, if not most of the stories I read and hear about, was missed for many years.
 In my case, doctors estimated around 30 years.

-Three months earlier I had gone to an orthopedic surgeon, Dr. John Dearborn at the Institute for Joint Restoration in Fremont, California, who had recommended a hip replacement and, “by the way”, he said, “I think you have a condition called Acromegaly”.
+Three months earlier, I had gone to an orthopedic surgeon, Dr. John Dearborn at the Institute for Joint Restoration in Fremont, California, who had recommended a hip replacement and, “by the way,” he said, “I think you have a condition called Acromegaly.”
 He told me what it was and what causes it.
-I must have looked at him in horror because immediately after he felt compelled to tell me I was not going to die.
-He then proceeded to explain how a colleague of his had Acromegaly and had had his golf-ball-size pituitary tumor removed.
+I must have looked at him in horror because immediately after, he felt compelled to tell me I was not going to die.
+He then explained how a colleague of his had Acromegaly and had had his golf-ball-size pituitary tumor removed.

-I remember getting home after that appointment and googling “Acromegaly” and THERE IT WAS!!!.
-“How is this possible” I thought.
+I remember getting home after that appointment and googling “Acromegaly,” and THERE IT WAS!!!.
+“How is this possible,” I thought.
 The screen was filled with people that looked like me.
-“I have almost every symptom listed” I screamed loud enough for my wife to hear me three rooms away .
-“You mean to tell me there are other people running around with this?”
+“I have almost every symptom listed” I screamed loud enough for my wife to hear me three rooms away.
+“You mean to tell me other people are running around with this?”
 “I have most of the physical characteristics!”, I added.
 “Wait a second, Andre the Giant has this?.
 Don’t any of these doctors I’ve been seeing for 30 years know about this?”
 “My grandmother could have diagnosed me.
 I could have diagnosed it”, I thought angrily.
 It was so evident to me!

 I felt ignorant, then angry, then depressed.
-But I also realized then and there I should have been more aware as a patient and perhaps, if I had been more aware of potential pituitary conditions, I could have asked better questions and help the doctors focus on a diagnosis earlier.
+But I also realized then that I should have been more aware as a patient.
+Perhaps, if I had been more aware of potential pituitary conditions, I could have asked better questions and help the doctors focus on a diagnosis earlier.
 I knew things would get better, but growing for 30 years had done irreversible damage to my bones and joints.
-That was the end of some of my favorite things: tennis, backpacking, hiking, even standing and walking for long periods of time.
+That was the end of some of my favorite things: tennis, backpacking, hiking, even standing and walking for long periods.
 I was going to have to adjust to all of that.

 After transsphenoidal surgery, where 95% of the pituitary adenoma was removed, in one of my follow-up meetings with the UCSF team, I remember thinking I wanted to do something to help raise the awareness of acromegaly and pituitary disorders so more people could be diagnosed early and properly.
 “I can use my skills to do this”, I thought.
-It is obvious that many people are spending a lot of time trying to educate the world about pituitary disorders, but it is also obvious that the word is not getting out fast and efficiently enough.
-I told Dr. Blevins I wanted to help and get involved and he immediately connected me with a bunch of people and organizations.
+It is obvious that many people are spending a lot of time trying to educate the world about pituitary disorders.
+Still, it is also evident that the word is not getting out fast and efficiently enough.
+So I told Dr. Blevins I wanted to help and get involved, and he immediately connected me with a bunch of people and organizations.

 Dr. Blevins and I have developed a great friendship over the past years.
 I have great admiration for his skills as a doctor and as a friend.
 We’ve spent many moons chatting about how and what to do to help educate and inform.

 Pituitary World News is our first effort to accomplish this.
-The doctor-patient collaborative approach would be very helpful to communicate, not just the medical and scientific knowledge, but also what it is like to live with a chronic condition, right from the horse’s mouth.
+The doctor-patient collaborative approach would be beneficial to communicate the medical and scientific knowledge and what it is like to live with a chronic condition, right from the horse’s mouth.

-We don’t have all the answers and in many ways we are learning as we go.
-We are certainly willing to give it our very, very best.
+We don’t have all the answers, and in many ways, we are learning as we go.
+But, we are certainly willing to give it our very, very best.